Caveats, costs and complexities shadow first malaria vaccine

-LONDON, It's a showpiece drug that has the potential to end a disease that kills half a million African children a year.
-Yet even before it wins a license, the world's first malaria vaccine has lost some of its sheen.
+LONDON - It's a showpiece drug that has the potential to end a disease that kills half a million African children a year.
+Yet even before it wins a licence, the world's first malaria vaccine has lost some of its sheen.

 Backed by billionaire philanthropist Bill Gates and developed by GlaxoSmithKline, the vaccine -- called RTS,S or Mosquirix -- is being assessed by regulators and global health authorities.

-Granting it a license and recommending it for rollout in sub-Saharan Africa, where malaria kills one child almost every minute, ought to be a no-brainer.
+Granting it a licence and recommending it for rollout in sub-Saharan Africa, where malaria kills one child almost every minute, ought to be a no-brainer.

 But Mosquirix is hampered by caveats, complexities and cost implications that threaten to make its arrival on the global health stage more of a problem than a solution, possibly not just for malaria but for vaccines in general.